obecker/decycle/plugin-gradle/README.md

   otherwise the report will also contain all dependencies to JDK and external packages.

 * `excluding`
-  defines ant style string patterns for the classes that should be excluded (default: none)
+  defines ant style string patterns for the classes that should be excluded (default: none).

 * `ignoring`
   defines a dependency (or an ant style string pattern for a set of dependencies) that should be ignored